voxel-community/bootcamp-twixel/05-database/README.md

 ## Database (TODO use MongoDB)

+### Setup MongoDB
+For this blog, we will be using Prisma with experimental features for connecting to a MongoDB database to store our twixes

 Most real-world applications require some form of data persistence.
-In our case, we want to save our jokes to a database so people can laugh at our hilarity and even submit their own (coming soon in the authentication section!).
+In our case, we want to save our twixes to a database so people can read at our twixes and even submit their own (coming soon in the authentication section!).

-You can use any persistence solution you like with Remix; [Firebase](https://firebase.google.com/), [Supabase](https://supabase.com/), [Airtable](https://www.airtable.com/), [Hasura](https://hasura.io/), [Google Spreadsheets](https://www.google.com/sheets/about/), [Cloudflare Workers KV](https://www.cloudflare.com/products/workers-kv/), [Fauna](https://fauna.com/features), a custom [PostgreSQL](https://www.postgresql.org/), or even your backend team's REST/GraphQL APIs.
-Seriously.
-Whatever you want.

 ### Set up Prisma

-<docs-info>The prisma team has built [a VSCode extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma) you might find quite helpful when working on the prisma schema.</docs-info>
+The prisma team has built [a VSCode extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma) you might find quite helpful when working on the prisma schema.

-In this tutorial we're going to use our own [SQLite](https://sqlite.org/index.html) database.
-Essentially, it's a database that lives in a file on your computer, is surprisingly capable, and best of all it's supported by [Prisma](https://www.prisma.io), our favorite database ORM!
+In this tutorial we're going to use [MongoDB](https://www.mongodb.com/) database.
+Essentially, it's a database and best of all it's supported by [Prisma](https://www.prisma.io), our favorite database ORM!
 It's a great place to start if you're not sure what database to use.

 There are two packages that we need to get started: